How to Plan Your Trip to Visit London

-I wrote many posts about London, and I am keeping adding new ones very often because this city has got so much to offer that the things to do are infinite.
+I wrote many posts about London, and I keep adding new ones very often because this city has got so much to offer that the things to do are infinite.

-I am going to give you so many options you will need to plan to stay here at least for a month, so let's start it...
+I will give you so many options that you will end up planning to stay here for at least a month, so let's start it...

 LET'S DISCOVER LONDON TOGETHER...

 ARE YOU IN?

 London is a city you will love so much that you will go back for a second time, to explore more.
 It's so big you would need to move here to see it all.

 Its New Year's Eve fireworks are shown in every country, making almost anyone wish to visit London at least once in a lifetime.